BioHPC Cloud Software

 In the text below labid should be replaced with your Lab ID.

-- Copy your genome fasta file and any other files (gff, bed, bam) to /workdir/labid on the machine you reserved.
+• Copy your genome fasta file and any other files (gff, bed, bam) to the directory /workdir/$USER/data to your server.
 Example below uses Volvox genome.

-- If you have JBrowse fromatted data from previous JBrowse runs you can copy it to /workdir/labid, the best way is to unarchive from a tar archive made after successfull JBrowse run
+• If you have JBrowse fromatted data from previous JBrowse runs you can copy it to /workdir/$USER/jbrowse_data/

 Start JBrowse instance